Male menopause or andropause

 However, as male menopause’ is a term used extensively in the media to encompass a wide range of symptoms, for the purposes of explaining how it might be recognised, on this page we will continue to use the expression male menopause.

 The range of possible symptoms to look out for is similar whether the cause of a man’s level of total or active testosterone becoming too low (deficient), or their body being unable to make effective use of the testosterone in the blood, is due to ageing or other factors.

 The signs and symptoms often include loss of energy, drive, libido (sex drive) and erection problems, especially a loss of morning erections.
-Symptoms can also include depression, irritability, night sweats, joint pains, weight gain, memory loss, lowered self-confidence and poor concentration.
+The list of symptoms can also include depression, irritability, night sweating, joint pains, weight gain, memory loss, lowered self-confidence and poor concentration.